Varavudh Suteethorn

-Varavudh Suteethorn, or Warawut Suteethorn (Thai:วราวุธ สุธีธร; born 10 October 1948) is a Thai palaeontologist and geologist.
+Varavudh Suteethorn, or Warawut Suteethorn (วราวุธ สุธีธร; born 10 October 1948) is a Thai palaeontologist and geologist.
 He is the current director of the Palaeontological Research and Education Centre, Mahasarakham University.
-He is best known for his work on vertebrate paleontology in northeastern Thailand, having contributed to the discovery of many fossil taxa and dig sites in the Khorat Plateau, as a part of a long-standing collaboration between Thai and French scientists.
+He is best known for his work on vertebrate paleontology in northeastern Thailand, having contributed to the discovery of many fossil taxa and dig sites in the Khorat Plateau, as part of a long-standing collaboration between Thai and French scientists.